 Hungry Little Minds delivers chat, play and read activities to support families in creating a good home learning environment for their children.

 The team are working with lots of partners such as health visitors, children’s centres, nurseries, parenting teams and food banks to reach as many families and children across Greater Manchester as possible.

 We have lots of great things happening!
 If you haven’t already please follow our Read Manchester Facebook page where you will find stories, chat, play and read activities, and lots of information about what’s coming up.
 If you enjoy our stories and content, please do share them on your Facebook page to help us in reaching as many families as possible.

 Story and activity videos

-On our Facebook page we will upload monthly videos from a storyteller who will be reading a story, which will include themed artwork from the gallery and activity ideas linked to the story.
+On our Facebook page we upload videos from a storyteller who will be reading a story, which will include themed artwork from the gallery and activity ideas linked to the story.
 Take a look at the ones we’ve already released below.
-They are posted on the first Saturday of each month at 12pm and followed up with lots of interesting activity ideas throughout the month.
 We would love to hear your thoughts, so please let us know if you enjoyed them by commenting in the posts.

 Physical books and resources

 We are working with early years’ settings and professionals to help get as many chat, play and read resources to families that need them the most.
-If you would like to get involved please contact the Hungry Little Minds Project Manager, Jessica Eddlestone.
+If you would like to get involved please contact Project Officer for Literacy Champions Helen Beesley.